HUMBER GROVE - Paradise Lost

 The decision by Bertram Realty to purchase the Elliott property in 1929 was not idle speculation.
 It was by then fashionable for families wanting to get away from Toronto during the summer to buy cottage properties along the picturesque Humber River.
 In 1925 the Greenspoon brothers had purchased the Glasgow settlement area just 5.5 winding kilometres downriver, and developed it into a popular summer camp for members of the Toronto Jewish community.
 The attraction of the rustic river valley retreat at Humber Grove is evident from the significant increase in buildings between 1909 and 1960, as illustrated on these Department of National Defence topographic maps.

-By 1954 tree lined laneways and mature cottage properties had replaced the early farm fields.
+By 1954 tree lined laneways and mature strip like cottage properties along Duffy's Lane were visible.

 The Bertram Realty Company sold its first cottage Lots 10 & 11 in Block E to David Turner in the fall of 1933, for a total of $885.00.
 In 1936, Henry and Lillian Bertram purchased Lot 16E for $495 and Robert Bertram bought adjoining Lots 14 & 15 E for $592.
 Between 1933 and 1948 the company sold 40 more lots priced from $296 and $590.
 After 1948 and until 1962, virtually all land transactions were resales by the owners.
 Many lots were further subdivided with prices rising from $400 to as much as $4000.
 The higher prices represented improved properties which included a residence.
 The Rice property at combined Lots 5 & 6 E enjoyed a 340 percent price increase between 1935 and 1954.
 The Humber Grove cottages were all bungalows; most were constructed in frame, some with aluminum siding but only a few in brick.
 There were even several log cabins.
 By the 1950's many cottages were winterized and converted into year around residences.
 Door to door services like fresh produce and dairy products from local farmers, and fuel oil delivery were regularly available.

 The Humber Grove community experienced no serious damage from the flood waters that coursed through the river valley during Hurricane Hazel in 1954.
 However with the creation of the Metro Toronto & Region Conservation Authority (MTRCA) by the province of Ontario in 1957, later known as the Toronto and Region Conservation Authority (TRCA), plans were set in motion that would impact every resident.
 Their strategy called for a flood control dam several kilometres downriver at Glasgow.
-Should any significant flood event occur, the sinewy Humber River flood plain would become the natural reservoir, extending 17 kilometres above the dam.
+Should any significant flood event occur, the sinewy Humber River flood plain would become the natural reservoir, extending 17 kilometres above the Glasgow dam.
 To accommodate such a flood, the bridge across the river at Humber Grove would have to be removed and Duffy's Lane rerouted.
 The cottage community was in the path of progress and in September 1962 the Conservation Authority began acquisition of all properties.
-As more and more people left, services were withdrawn and property insurance became harder to get.
 By 1965 the remaining owners had been expropriated and all structures removed.
 In the years to follow however, other alternatives for flood control were developed.
 The Glasgow dam was never built nor was the bridge removed.

-This map illustrates how the river valley at Humber Grove would function as a flood control reservoir after a major rain storm event.
-The natural reservoir is shaded blue while the adjacent valley slopes are shown in green and the rolling table land above in yellow.
+The area shaded in blue shows how the river valley would function as a flood control reservoir after a catastrophic rain event.
+The adjacent valley slopes are shown in green and the table land above in yellow.

 Homes were expropriated at "fair market value" and owners given a reasonable period of time to move them.
 Most buildings were demolished but some were sold for a token fee and relocated by the enterprising new owners.
 A number of places were purchased in this manner and several were trucked to Bolton.
 Maurice and Helen Villeneuve's 8 year old aluminum clad cottage was moved from Lot 20D in 1963, to be incorporated into the red brick bungalow at 117 James Street in Bolton.
 The Villeneuve family took up residence in a new home on Stephen Drive in Bolton from which Maurice continued to operate his aluminum siding business for many years.
 Len Taylor bought his property in Humber Grove in 1957, purchasing Lot 19D which included a modern brick bungalow built only a few years earlier.
 His house was sold in 1965 for re location to 33 Jane Street.
 Helen Rose Bryant purchased Lot 7D from Bertram Realty in 1947.
 The Bryant's cedar shake clad cottage was moved to 250 Centennial Drive in 1965.
 Like the Villeneuve house, it was enlarged by positioning the modest bungalow above a substantial first floor foundation.
 The original location for each of these moved houses, shown below at their new Bolton addresses, are identified on a previous map under "Lots of Interest."